Celebrate World Sleep Day By Teaching Kids About Health Sleep

 5 Ways to Teach Healthy Sleep Habits on World Sleep Day

-Every child has different sleep needs, and no single routine works for everyone.
-Parents often know sleep is important but struggle to create habits that actually stick.
 World Sleep Day is an opportunity to reassess routines, identify challenges and make meaningful changes that help kids get the sleep they need to thrive – here are five simple ways to encourage healthier sleep routines.

 1. Create a Consistent Bedtime Routine